somxr/ar-facemesh/README.md

+This is an AR face mask application.
+It is inspired by popular social media AR "filters" that augment things like makeup, tattoos, and face masks on the user's face.
+It uses OpenGL for graphics, OpenCV for computer vision tools, and DLib for machine learning and face detection algorithms.

+To build the project:

 Download opencv from this link: https://github.com/opencv/opencv/releases/download/4.5.4/opencv-4.5.4-vc14_vc15.exe This is a self-extracting executable, so run it and extract it anywhere.

 Open CMakeLists.txt.
-Rename "Test" to the project name of your choice on these line:
+Rename "Test" to the project name of your choice on these lines:
 - project(Test)
 - set(EXEC Test)
-Save.
+Save

 Open CMake-GUI.
 Point the source code folder to this folder.